 John Fontain has written a little booklet scrutinizing various themes making large claims concerning the Bible, Jesus and the Christian understanding of the Gospel.
-I do not endeavour in this evaluation to look at everything Mr Fontain mentioned and as far possible tried to keep it short and precise, assessing his claims from a Biblical Christian and Scholarly understanding .
+I do not endeavor in this evaluation to look at everything Mr. Fontain mentioned and as far possible tried to keep it short and precise, assessing his claims from a Biblical Christian and Scholarly understanding.

 About the cover:

 Just an interesting observation about the cover of this little booklet.
 The quality of the Booklet is excellent and it contains a passage from John’s Gospel Chapter 1:29 [b] which reads; “Ἴδε ὁ Ἀμνὸς τοῦ Θεοῦ ὁ αἴρων τὴν ἁμαρτίαν τοῦ κόσμου” [“Behold, the Lamb of God, who takes away the sin of the world!”].
 These words are a direct invitation to John Fontain and the readers of this booklet.

 “John Fontain was raised as a Christian but always believed in the concept of One God.
 In 2006 he started looking into Islam after coming in contact with Muslims in West Africa.
 Having researched the religion he finally embraced Islam in 2008, in Cairo, Egypt.
 Since then he has been actively involved in Da’wah work (inviting people to Islam).
 John also runs his own charity organization “Volunteer Sierra Leone” which helps support over 65 Muslim schools throughout Sierra Leone.
 After researching extensively some of the oldest scriptures of the Bible he discovered some key points that will ultimately change the way Muslims and Christians view Jesus and his Message.
 All of these points and more will be discussed further in the book “Jesus & the Injeel…the Untold Story.”